deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/05.png" alt="">

-Restart the application in Immunity and start it (don't unattach it, but restart with the __rewind__ button.) and execute the updated POC:
+Restart the application in Immunity and start it (don't kill it but restart with the __rewind__ button.) and execute the updated POC:

 Execution is paused